European shares drop sharply; traders cite China regulation concerns

 Bloomberg said: “Significant but not all parts of our system experienced a disruption today.
 There is no indication at this point that this is anything other than an internal network issue.”

-Greece’s ATG index also turned lower as the day progressed, led down by banks to fall 3 percent.
-Some investors cited concern over Greece’s stand-off with international lenders.
+Some investors also cited concern over Greece’s stand-off with international lenders.
+Greece’s ATG index fell 3 percent.

-A deal had been pencilled in for an April 24 meeting of euro zone finance ministers in Riga, but it now seems too ambitious, officials said.

-“In the absence of a deal in the next few weeks, the government might not be able to avoid default,” strategists at UBS said in a note.

-The drop in the market saw the index down 2.3 percent since Monday, posting only its second weekly fall since the end of January.
+The drop in the market saw the index down 1.9 percent since Monday, set for only its second weekly fall since the end of January.

 Europe bourses in 2015: link.reuters.com/pap87v